 Behavior Consultant Certifications

-The CAAB certification requires a very high level of education and experience.
+The CAAB certification requires a very high level of education and experience in applied animal behavior.
 Requirements include holding a doctoral (Ph.D.) degree from an accredited college in biological or behavioral science with an emphasis on animal behavior and at least 5 years of professional experience.
-Read more about the extensive requirements needed for the CAAB here.
+Students working towards full certification may hold the ACAAB designation.
+Read more about the CAAB designation here.

 A CDBC designation after a consultant's title is one of the more well-known and intensive certifications available for behavior consultants.
 CDBC stands for Certified Dog Behavior Consultant.
 Overseen by the International Association of Animal Behavior Consultants, this third-party certification has extensive requirements.
 The certification is granted to practicing Board Certified Veterinary Behaviorists upon membership application; other applicants are encouraged to have a minimum of at least 3 years and 500 hours of experience in behavior consulting practice, at least 400 hours of coursework related to the association's Core Areas of Competency, and submit 3 written case studies, 4 written discussion of case study analysis, and pass an exam covering terminology, techniques, assessment, and history taking.